How to Grow Mouse Melons

 Mouse melons may not require a seasoned gardener to help them grow properly, but they will require a few basic necessities that only the gardener can provide.
 Here's a look at what you'll need to keep your vines healthy throughout the season.

-- Five Gallon Planter - Gardeners who plant to grow these in containers will be very happy to hear that they can and will grow just fine!
-Unlike standard cucumbers that require much larger containers to reach their full potential, the mouse melons will produce heavily in a five gallon container!
+Gardeners who plant to grow these in containers will be very happy to hear that they can and will grow just fine!
+Unlike standard cucumbers that require much larger containers to reach their full potential, the mouse melons will produce heavily in a five-gallon container!
 For the best results, use a clay or wood container with plenty of holes in the bottom for drainage.

 While mouse melon vines will grow with ease and relatively little care from the gardener, they still need a few things from you!
 Follow the steps below, and you'll be well on your way to harvesting a ton of these tiny cucumbers/melons.

-- Watering - A five gallon container can hold a substantial amount of moisture, so watering should be conducted only when the top couple inches of soil have become dry.
+A five-gallon container can hold a substantial amount of moisture, so watering should be conducted only when the top couple inches of soil have become dry.
 Water the plants thoroughly, and always allow excess water to drain free.
 If the plants are left sitting in standing water, they may develop root rot and die!

 Tips for Growing